core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Data confidentiality: messages sent within the security group shall be encrypted.

-* Group-level data confidentiality: the group mode provides group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the security group, but not by an external adversary or other external entities.
+* Group-level data confidentiality: the group mode provides group-level data confidentiality since messages are encrypted at a group level, i.e., in such a way that they can be decrypted by any member of the security group, but not by an external adversary or other external entities.

 * Pairwise data confidentiality: the pairwise mode especially provides pairwise data confidentiality, since messages are encrypted using pairwise keying material shared between any two group members, hence they can be decrypted only by the intended single recipient.